Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 39. create req/registrar-office-edit to fetch data
 40. update insertion query on req/registrar-office-edit
 41. added password change on registrar-office-edit
-42. create req/registrar-office-change to fetch password data and change it
+42. create req/registrar-office-change to fetch password data and change it\

+>FOURTEEN CHAPTER
+1. create new table named courses along with columns
+2. create course on data in order to fetch records from the database
+3.
+4.
+5.